SKundu1998/JavaThreads/README.md

 #multithreading

-Tried out the ShutdownHook, with both a separate class and an anonymous inline definition.
+Learnt about the garbage collector.
+Learnt to use finalize() and gc().

-Version: 6.0
+Version: 7.0